Yandex Cloud

 Required paid resourcesRequired paid resources

-• VM fee, which covers the use of computing resources, storage, and, optionally, public IP address (see Compute Cloud pricing).
+• VM instance: use of computing resources, storage, public IP address, and OS (see Compute Cloud pricing).

 Set up your infrastructureSet up your infrastructure